Bread Pudding with Irish Whiskey Sauce

-Bring cream, whiskey, sugar, and vanilla seeds (throw the half pod in to simmer with the sauce) to boil in heavy medium saucepan over medium-high heat, stirring frequently.
-Keep your eye on this, it will boil over quickly, then you've got a fine mess on your hands!
+- In a heavy medium saucepan bring cream, whiskey, maple syrup, and vanilla seeds (throw the half pod in to simmer with the sauce) to low boil over medium-high heat, stirring frequently.
+Keep your eye on this, it can boil over quickly, then you’ve got a fine mess on your hands!
 Reduce to simmer.
 Mix cornstarch and 2 teaspoons water in small bowl to blend; whisk into cream mixture.
 Simmer until sauce thickens, stirring constantly, about 3 minutes.
-Strain the sauce to remove the vanilla pod and any bits of cream) Cool, then cover and refrigerate until cold, at least 2 hours.
+Strain the sauce to remove the vanilla pod and any bits of coagulated cream) Cool, then cover and refrigerate until cold, at least 2 hours.
 (May be made 4 days ahead.
 Keep refrigerated.)

 For the bread pudding:

 - Preheat oven to 350°F. Coat a 13 x 9 x 2-inch glass baking dish (or make this in two pretty casserole dishes, whatever works!) with butter or non-stick spray.